avinor/terraform-azurerm-application-gateway/README.md

 ### Custom policies

-**Not working!!** Due to some changes in waf policies these are not working at the momemt.
-Waiting on terraform update.

 In addition to the default policies in firewall it is also possible to add custom policies.
 These can be additional security rules or exceptions to allow traffic.
 Using the `custom_policies` variable it is possible to customize the firewall rules.
-It will create a custom policy, but at the moment not associate it with the firewall as there is no resource to do so.
+It will create a custom policy and associate it with the firewall.

 `custom_policies` variable follow similar structure as the terraform resource.
 Priority will be set according to order in list, higher priority for elements early in the list.